i2p/i2p.www/i2p2www/spec/i2cp.rst

 ````````
 1. `Session ID`_
 2. 1 byte [Integer]_ Flags

-   Bit order: 76543210
+  - Bit order: 76543210
-   Bit 0: 0 for everybody, 1 for per-client
+  - Bit 0: 0 for everybody, 1 for per-client
-   Bits 3-1: Authentication scheme, if bit 0 is set to 1 for per-client, otherwise 000
+  - Bits 3-1: Authentication scheme, if bit 0 is set to 1 for per-client, otherwise 000
               000: DH client authentication (or no per-client authentication)
               001: PSK client authentication
-   Bit 4: 1 if secret required, 0 if no secret required
+  - Bit 4: 1 if secret required, 0 if no secret required
-   Bits 7-5: Unused, set to 0 for future compatibility
+  - Bits 7-5: Unused, set to 0 for future compatibility

 3. 1 byte [Integer]_ Endpoint type

-   Type 0 is a [Hash]_
+  - Type 0 is a [Hash]_
-   Type 1 is a hostname [String]_
+  - Type 1 is a hostname [String]_
-   Type 2 is a [Destination]_
+  - Type 2 is a [Destination]_
-   Type 3 is a Sig Type and [SigningPublicKey]_
+  - Type 3 is a Sig Type and [SigningPublicKey]_

 4. 2 byte [Integer]_ Blinded Signature Type
 5. 4 byte [Integer]_ Expiration
    Seconds since epoch
 6. Endpoint: Data as specified, one of

-   Type 0: 32 byte [Hash]_
+  - Type 0: 32 byte [Hash]_
-   Type 1: host name [String]_
+  - Type 1: host name [String]_
-   Type 2: binary [Destination]_
+  - Type 2: binary [Destination]_
-   Type 3: 2 byte [Integer]_ signature type
+  - Type 3: 2 byte [Integer]_ signature type, followed by
             [SigningPublicKey]_ (length as implied by sig type)

 7. [PrivateKey]_ Decryption key
    Only present if flag bit 0 is set to 1
    A 32-byte ECIES_X25519 private key